scorpido74/azure-docs.nl-nl/articles/dns/dns-alias-appservice.md

 ---
-title: Host load balanced Azure web apps op de zone Apex
+title: Host load-balanced Azure web apps at the zone apex
-description: Een Azure DNS alias record gebruiken om de web-apps met taak verdeling te hosten op de zone Apex
+description: Use an Azure DNS alias record to host load-balanced web apps at the zone apex
 services: dns
-author: vhorne
+author: asudbring
 ms.service: dns
 ms.topic: article
 ms.date: 08/10/2019
-ms.author: victorh
+ms.author: allensu
-ms.openlocfilehash: 4f9a42f3d054becfed0b0a6acbf92cdf1e421c16
+ms.openlocfilehash: a673a74f8f6f919e7ebb7fc3b065ee0742ab3a10
-ms.sourcegitcommit: 124c3112b94c951535e0be20a751150b79289594
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/10/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "68946950"
+ms.locfileid: "74212374"
 ---
-# <a name="host-load-balanced-azure-web-apps-at-the-zone-apex"></a>Host load balanced Azure web apps op de zone Apex
+# <a name="host-load-balanced-azure-web-apps-at-the-zone-apex"></a>Host load-balanced Azure web apps at the zone apex

-Het DNS-protocol voor komt dat de toewijzing van iets anders dan een A-of AAAA-record bij de zone Apex.
-Een voor beeld van een zone Apex is contoso.com.
-Deze beperking geeft een probleem met de eigen aren van toepassingen die achter Traffic Manager toepassingen met taak verdeling hebben.
-Het is niet mogelijk om te verwijzen naar het Traffic Manager profiel in de zone Apex-record.
-Als gevolg hiervan moeten toepassings eigenaren gebruikmaken van een tijdelijke oplossing.
-Een omleiding op de toepassingslaag moet worden omgeleid van de zone naar een ander domein.
-Een voor beeld is een omleiding van contoso.com\.naar www contoso.com.
-Deze indeling bevat een Single Point of Failure voor de omleidings functie.
+The DNS protocol prevents the assignment of anything other than an A or AAAA record at the zone apex.
+An example zone apex is contoso.com.
+This restriction presents a problem for application owners who have load-balanced applications behind Traffic Manager.
+It isn't possible to point at the Traffic Manager profile from the zone apex record.
+As a result, application owners must use a workaround.
+A redirect at the application layer must redirect from the zone apex to another domain.
+An example is a redirect from contoso.com to www\.contoso.com.
+This arrangement presents a single point of failure for the redirect function.

-Met alias records bestaat dit probleem niet meer.
-Toepassings eigenaren kunnen nu de Apex-record van de zone naar een Traffic Manager profiel met externe eind punten aanwijzen.
-Toepassings eigenaren kunnen verwijzen naar hetzelfde Traffic Manager-profiel dat wordt gebruikt voor elk ander domein binnen hun DNS-zone.
+With alias records, this problem no longer exists.
+Now application owners can point their zone apex record to a Traffic Manager profile that has external endpoints.
+Application owners can point to the same Traffic Manager profile that's used for any other domain within their DNS zone.

-Contoso.com en www\.contoso.com kunnen bijvoorbeeld verwijzen naar hetzelfde Traffic Manager-profiel.
-Dit is het geval zolang het Traffic Manager profiel alleen externe eind punten heeft geconfigureerd.
+For example, contoso.com and www\.contoso.com can point to the same Traffic Manager profile.
+This is the case as long as the Traffic Manager profile has only external endpoints configured.

-In dit artikel leert u hoe u een alias record kunt maken voor uw domein Apex en hoe u de eind punten van uw Traffic Manager-profiel kunt configureren voor uw web-apps.
+In this article, you learn how to create an alias record for your domain apex, and configure your Traffic Manager profile end points for your web apps.

 Als u nog geen abonnement op Azure hebt, maakt u een [gratis account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) aan voordat u begint.